codefuse-ai/codefuse-chatbot/README_en.md

 ## 🔔 Updates
+- [2023.12.26] Opening the capability to integrate with open-source private large models and large model interfaces based on FastChat
 - [2023.12.01] Release of Multi-Agent and codebase retrieval functionalities.
 - [2023.11.15] Addition of Q&A enhancement mode based on the local codebase.
 - [2023.09.15] Launch of sandbox functionality for local/isolated environments, enabling knowledge retrieval from specified URLs using web crawlers.